 I use this binder everyday, and it’s a great tool that can be personalized to fit anyone’s home management needs.

-My fifth must have organizational tool is my daily planner.
 They come in so many different styles, but this is the one that works the best for me.
 I use this for smaller daily jobs that need to be done immediately, and for upcoming appointments in conjunction with my wall calendar.

 I am really learning as I get older (and wish I had realized 20 years ago) that organization pays off in so many ways, from the ease of finding things, avoiding late fees, having information available when it’s needed and even to saving money.
 It is so worth the small amount of effort that initially goes into it.